shantanuj/shantanuj.github.io/_pages/about.md

 2. **Functionally integrating relevant cognitive phenomena** to build more effective computer vision models for scene understanding tasks (advised by [Basura Fernando](https://basurafernando.github.io/) and [Cheston Tan](https://scholar.google.com/citations?user=Up0UYEYAAAAJ)).

 My research interest is in building AI models that can -- (i) reason with **human-level** capabilities in a **reliable** and **interpretable** manner and (ii) **continually learn or update** their world knowledge through experience and any additional task-level supervision.

-Broadly, the motive is to contribute towards a blueprint for building more intelligent and reliable AI that is informed by cognitive science and complementary to machine learning developments.
+Broadly, the motive is to contribute towards a blueprint for building more intelligent and reliable AI and that is informed by cognitive science and complementary to machine learning developments.

 My CV is available [here](/cv/).